 Strzałkowo is located in the catchment basin of the Łydynia river, which is a left-bank tributary of the Wkra river.
-The total length of the catchment basin is approx. 72 km, and its area is nearly 698 km.
+The total length of the catchment basin is approx. 72 km, and its area is nearly 698 km2.
 The project area is located outside the range of any surface water.
-At a distance of 485 m from the area of the planned photovoltaic farm, there is the Dunajczyk watercourse, and at a distance of 40 m - a drainage ditch.
 As far as groundwater is concerned, Strzałkowo is characterized by a low usable value of this level's waters due to a considerable share of areas with poor aquifer insulation.